christiandt/Secure-Chat/README.md

 The SSL/TLS chat client is a chat client implemented using python and Qt (PyQt).
 The chat is P2P, but a centralized name-server is used to find other users.

 To run the chat client, do the following:
-- Run nameserver.py on the server
+- Run nameserver.py on the name-server
-- Edit the IP in nameclient.py (on the clients) to the IP of the server
+- Edit the IP in nameclient.py (on the clients) to the IP of the name-server
 - Run main.py on the clients